altano/npm-packages/packages/astro-opengraph-image/README.md

 `createOpenGraphImageMiddleware` requires the following options:

+- `runtime`: currently only "nodejs".
-- `format`: Any output format that the sharp library accepts, as a string, e.g. "avif", "jpg", "png", "webp", "gif", etc.
+- `format`: Any output format that the [@resvg/resvg-wasm](https://www.npmjs.com/package/@resvg/resvg-wasm) library accepts, which is currently only "png".
-- `getSatoriOptions`: Options that the vercel/satori library accepts.
-At the very least, you must specify dimensions and one font to use.
+- `getSvgOptions`: [Options that the vercel/satori](https://github.com/vercel/satori/blob/main/src/satori.ts#L18) library accepts.
+You must at least specify dimensions and one font.

 See the TypeScript type-hints and comments for more info.